keymobdev/Keymob-Ad-Lib-for-IOS/README.md

 ## Usage

 ### 1. Download and install the library files
-  Download keymob library KeymobAd.framework,  add it to the library path of android project<br/>
+  Download keymob library KeymobAd.framework,  add it to the library path of ios project<br/>
   Download advertising platform libraries, keymob supports many platforms, but only need to add your own advertising platform library used to xcode project.<br/>
    The following are the library files of each advertising platform<br/>
    * admob： GoogleMobileAds.framework<br/>